• Skip to main content

 Continue this process of slowly stirring and adding a ladle of stock at a time.
 Season well with salt and black pepper

-• When you’re close to the end of the stock (in approximately 15 minutes), taste the rice.
+• When you’re close to the end of the stock (about 15 minutes), taste the rice.
 It should be al dente and almost cooked.
 If it's still crunchy or uncooked, you may need 1-2 more cups of stock

-Grate in the parmigiano regianno cheese and stir through with a ladle of stock
+Grate in the parmesan cheese and stir through with a ladle of stock

 • Add the green peas along with the mushrooms, allow to cook together for a minute and its ready to serve!
-Serve with a extra grated parmesan cheese, freshly cracked black pepper and a sprinkle of red pepper flakes and enjoy your Mushroom and Pea Risotto!
+Serve with extra grated parmesan cheese, black pepper and a sprinkle of red pepper flakes and enjoy your Mushroom and Pea Risotto!

 Nutrition